 Are there any funds available to support internships?

 There are several sources of funding available to support internships you undertake whilst at Oxford.
-As a Moritz-Heyman Scholar you may apply for a Moritz-Heyman Internship Bursary to support a work placement, varying from £200 - £2,500.
-Further information on the Moritz-Heyman Internship Bursaries is available on our Moritz-Heyman Internship Programme page under 'Funding'.
+As a Moritz-Heyman Scholar you may apply for a Moritz-Heyman Internship Bursary to support a work placement, up to the value of £2,500.
+Further information on the Moritz-Heyman Internship Bursaries is available on the Moritz-Heyman Internship Programme page under 'Funding'.
 Many colleges and departments also have travel bursaries you can apply for and some of the placements available through the Internship Office's own Internships Programme have funding attached to them.